balouf/package-helper-3/docs/tutorial.rst

 * When you make a *release* on GitHub, GitHub automatically publishes your package on PyPI_.
 This way, any Python user can install it with ``pip install``.

-When a section of the tutorial can be skipped, it is clearly indicated with some tags like `[optional]` or `[advanced]`.

-For people who used PH3 before, quick recaps are proposed at the beginning of each ot he main sections.
+For people who used PH3 before, a quick recap is proposed just to remind the key steps.

 .. _Cookiecutter: https://github.com/audreyr/cookiecutter
 .. _PyCharm: https://www.jetbrains.com/pycharm